Prompting Basics - 60 minutes

 4.)
 Anything unrelated to Parasol Insurance.

-forwarded to new.claim@parasol.com with an empathetic message to the customer
+1.)
+Must be an empathetic message to the customer that summarizes

-letting them know we are concerned about their health and safety.
-Additionally,
+their inquiry and lets them know we are concerned about their health and safety.

 Emails that are asking for a status update, voicing concerns about taking too